capeswords/capeswords.github.io/_pages/longsword.md

 *Follow on*: Apply from both sides against the same attack, experiment to understand application.

-**Activity L7**: A performs left right ober attacks, B does short edge long edge.
+**Activity L7**: A performs left right zorn attacks, B does short edge long edge.

 **Follow on**: One step out of phase, both short long each other, going for the weapon and the body.